Callbritton/Callbritton/README.md

 #### What I am working on

-- Learning Backend Web development
+- Expanding my skill set in Backend Web development
 - Learning fundamentals of Frontend Web Development
 - Currently working on creating and consuming restful APIs.
 See one of my latest projects, Viewing Party, [here.](https://github.com/Callbritton/viewing_party)